machineid-io/swarm-machineid-template/README.md

 ## Using this in your own Swarm workers

-To integrate MachineID.io:
+To integrate MachineID:

 - Call **register** when your worker starts
 - Call **validate**:
   - Before each Swarm run
   - Before major tasks
   - Or periodically for long-running agents
-- Only continue execution when `allowed == true`
+- Stop execution immediately when `allowed == false`

-This prevents runaway Swarm spawning and uncontrolled scaling.

-**Drop the same register/validate block into any Swarm worker, agent, or background process.**
+Drop the same register/validate block into any Swarm worker, agent, or background process.

 ---

 ## Files in this repo